jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 ## Motivation

-Quantum Computing recently received quite some coverage including Wired's article on the [race to sell true quantum computers](https://www.wired.com/2017/03/race-sell-true-quantum-computers-begins-really-exist/) and a full [Economist Technology Quarterly](http://www.economist.com/printedition/2017-03-11) segment on [Quantum Leaps](http://www.economist.com/news/leaders/21718503-strangeness-quantum-realm-opens-up-exciting-new-technological-possibilities-quantum).
-This motivated me to review my basic understanding of the architectures that are underlying these efforts to build a scalable Quantum Computer.
+Quantum Computing seems to be all the rage again, given the recent coverage including Wired's article on the [race to sell true quantum computers](https://www.wired.com/2017/03/race-sell-true-quantum-computers-begins-really-exist/) and a full [Economist Technology Quarterly](http://www.economist.com/printedition/2017-03-11) segment on [Quantum Leaps](http://www.economist.com/news/leaders/21718503-strangeness-quantum-realm-opens-up-exciting-new-technological-possibilities-quantum).
+This motivated me to review my basic understanding of the architectures that are underlying the efforts to build a scalable Quantum Computer.
 The physical implementation all these systems --in one way or another-- have in common is the [Superconducting Qubit (SCQ)](https://en.wikipedia.org/wiki/Superconducting_quantum_computing).
 What kind of beast is this?
 Is it similar to an atom?
 Unfortunately it's not quite as simple as the qubit relies heavily on superconductivity -- a macroscopic quantum state that involves many paricles and cannot be described using a simple atom pictures.
-Hence, I decided to write up a more or less back-of-the-envelope calculation to motivate and clarify the origins of the SCQ.
+Hence, I decided to write up a more or less rigourous mathematical excursion to motivate and clarify the origins of the SCQ.

 On the way we need to introduce some complex concepts that help us understand how we can quantize a macroscopic electromechanical circuit element.
-Moreover, we briefly touch on two surprising quantum effects that underlie the SCQ: The quantization of the magnetic flux and the Josphson effect.
-After all these ingredients are ready we can then proceed to discuss what the SCQ is and how we can think about it.
+Moreover, we briefly touch on two surprising quantum effects that underlie the SCQ: The quantization of the magnetic flux and the Josphson effect -- both consequences of superconductivity.
+After introducing these ingredients we will be to discuss what the SCQ is and how we can think about it.

 As always, I hope you enjoy reading the post!

+## Brief Introduction

+We have all heard about single atoms and electrons that behave in strange ways described by quantum mechanics and --to a certain etent-- have gotten used to it.
+However, when it comes to macroscopic objects as big as electric circuits we have not yet fully embraced the fact that they can also exhibit quantum-weirdness.
+One such device type is the Josephson Junction that gives rise to "macroscopic" quantum states that form the basis of modern qubit architectures to lead the quest to quantum computing.

+The quantum world enters into these devices through an element called a Josphson Junction, that relies on [superconductivity](https://en.wikipedia.org/wiki/Superconductivity), a quantum state consisting of many electron-electron pairs and allowing electric currents to flow without resistance.
+Being a quantum state the superconductivity has an amplitude described by the number of electron pairs --corresponding to classical charge and current-- and a quantum phase which has no classical equivalent.

+A simplistic picture of a Superconducting Qubit is a bound state of locked phase and charge in a phase-potential created by a Josephson Junction.
+The potential exhibits several such states and we choose two of them to encode the logical (quantum) states $$\vert 0 \rangle$$ and $$\vert 1 \rangle$$.
+This is very similar to a quantum particle in a deep well which exhibits discrete oscillatory motions similar to a (quantum) harmonic oscillator due to the well trapping the particle.

+To create a quanutm computer we need many of these qubits to talk to each other and also need to control their behavior.
+Since SCQs are emerging in  electric circuit elements we can use all the tools of electric engineering to manipulate the qubits and perform computations -- hopefully giving rise to quantum computers at some point in the future.

+If you are interested in more details about the theory behind Superconducting Qubits, and in particular the Superconducting Phase Qubit, please read on, but also brace yourself for some math ;)

 ## Quantization of the LC Circuit

+To get started we introduce a few concepts of how to quantize electric circuits and start with a simple LC circuit consisting of a capacitor and an inductor.
+As the final equation for the LC circuit looks like that of a [quantum mechanical harmonic oscillator](https://en.wikipedia.org/wiki/Quantum_harmonic_oscillator), we will review the latter one first and remind us of some basic properties and the framework of canonical quantization.

 ### Canonical Quantization
 In order to approach the challenge of deriving the physics of a SCQ we follow the approach of [canonical quantization](https://en.wikipedia.org/wiki/Canonical_quantization).
 This framework consists in identifiying the canonical, conjugate variables of teh classical counterpart of the system under consideration and replacing the [Poisson bracket](https://en.wikipedia.org/wiki/Poisson_bracket) algebra with [canonical commutation relations](https://en.wikipedia.org/wiki/Canonical_commutation_relation).
 The standard example is a harmonic oscillator whose classical Hamiltonian is given by